Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 The Activities that you can do in Murchison Falls National Park

 Things to do and see in Murchison Falls National Park in Uganda is the largest wildlife reserve in the country.
 It is home to more Rothschild Giraffes (Nubian, Uganda, Baringo Giraffes) than elsewhere in Africa.
 Vast herds of Elephants, Buffaloes, and Antelopes.
 It is also a Carnivore country, and you can see lions, leopards other cats here.

 Murchison Falls Park has the unique distinction of having a River flow through it.
 Not just any River but the historic River Nile.
 You cross the Nile via a safe Ferry.
 It is one of Africa’s Natural Wonders- Murchison Falls is also the Most Powerful Waterfall in the World.

 Ernest Hemingway crashed here while flying over Murchison Falls as his plane hit a telegraph wire.
 Royalty and Commoner have all flocked to Murchison Falls.
-In 2018 Kanye West, Kim Kardashian, the rapper Sean Paul all visited Murchison Falls Park
+In 2018 Kanye West, Kim Kardashian (during better times as a couple), and the rapper Sean Paul all visited Murchison Falls Park.

-For Over 70 Years and longer, Murchison Falls has been a Must Visit Ugandan Destination, and it remains that way until this day.
+For70 Years and longer, Murchison Falls has been a Must Visit Ugandan Destination, and it remains that way until this day.

 Why do Tourists and Visitors to Uganda choose to visit Murchison Falls Park?

 The Star Attraction – The Most Powerful Waterfall in the World & the Nile runs through the Park.